Józef Bem: Second exile and death

-On the collapse of the rebellion he fled to the Ottoman Empire, where he adopted Islam, and served as Governor of Aleppo under the name of Murad Paşa/Pasha.
+On the collapse of the rebellion he fled to the Principality of Wallachia, settling in Bucharest, and then in the Ottoman Empire, where he adopted Islam, and served as Governor of Aleppo under the name of Murad Paşa/Pasha.
 His last military victory was defeating Bedouins sieging the city of Aleppo.
 On 10 December 1850, he died of malaria.

 Burial and grave

 Bem was buried in a military cemetery in Aleppo.
 In 1926 a committee was formed to bring his body back to Poland.
 His mausoleum was designed by Adolf Szyszko-Bohusz and built on an island in a pond, in Strzelecki Park in Tarnów.
-Since Bem has converted to Islam, as was required for his career in the Ottoman Empire, he couldn't be buried in Catholic ground, but the unique design of this mausoleum – a rectangular sarcophagus standing on six Corinthian columns, above ground – made it possible for him to be buried in his hometown.
+Since Bem has converted to Islam, as was required for his career in the Ottoman Empire, he could not be buried in Catholic ground, but the unique design of this mausoleum – a rectangular sarcophagus standing on six Corinthian columns, above ground – made it possible for him to be buried in his hometown.
 On the longer side walls of the sarcophagus there are inscriptions: Józef Bem on the front, Bem apó, a magyar szabadságharc legnagyobb hadvezére 1848–1849 ("Grandpa Bem, greatest leader of the Hungarian fight for freedom 1848–1849" in Hungarian) on the back.
 On the shorter side walls فريق مراد باشا ("Lt.
 General Murat Pasha") is written on one side and the years 1794, 1850 and 1929 (the years of his birth, death and reburial, respectively) on the other.

 The mausoleum has been completed in July 1928.
 Bem was exhumed on 20 June 1929.
 Before the coffin reached Tarnów, it was displayed to the public at the National Museum in Budapest, and then in the Wawel Castle in Kraków.
 The funeral ceremony of General Józef Bem in Tarnów took place on 30 June 1929.
 The next day, the coffin, after being moved to the building of the Rifle Society, was opened for an anthropological research to be carried out.
 The skull was too fragile to make a plaster cast.
 On 6 July in the morning, after the construction of a special scaffolding, the coffin was lifted with cranes to the top of the mausoleum and placed in the sarcophagus, and the side wall was bricked up.